game-de-it/plumOS-pixel2/README_EN.md

 | SELECT + DPAD LEFT,RIGHT | Adjust screen brightness |

+# About the USB mass storage function
+- If you connect a Windows PC and a pixel2 with a USB cable, you can view the information on the SD card and transfer ROM files.

 # About picoarch
 - How to use picoarch
   - EmulationStation